ionStici/frontend/react/react-basics.md

 ## **class vs className**

-To set a `class` attribute in JSX, we use `className` keyword instead:
+To set a `class` attribute in JSX, we use the `className` keyword instead:

 ```JSX
 <h1 className="heading-1">Hello</h1>